Steps If your Website URL is down

 Use the status command to check if the service is up or not.
 If the service is not running you can start it with the below start command

-If you’re using a distribution that refers to Apache as Apache2, commands to use apache2 functionality is as below
+If you’re using a distribution that refers to Apache as Apache2, commands to use apache2 functionality are as below

 service apache2 start